sanjanasudarshan/JetstreamAPITutorial/README.md

 export OS_IDENTITY_API_VERSION=3
 ```

-In the real world you will want not want to save your password in a file.
+In the real world you will not want to save your password in a file.
 A much more secure way to set OS_PASSWORD is to read it from the command line when the openrc is sourced.
 E.g.

 ```
 echo "Please enter your OpenStack Password: "